Phylliroidae

-The Phylliroidae are a family of nudibranch sea snails, highly adapted to a pelagic lifestyle and occurring in tropical surface waters around the globe.
-The two species of the genus Phylliroe and Cephalopyge trematoides that have been assigned to this family are small to average in size (up to 5.5 cm), slender and highly transparent.
+Phylliroidae is a family of nudibranchs, shell-less marine gastropod molluscs or sea slugs, in the superfamily Dendronotoidea.
+They are highly adapted to a pelagic lifestyle and occur in tropical surface waters around the globe.
+The two genera assigned to this family, Phylliroe and Cephalopyge, are relatively small in size (up to 5.5 cm), slender and highly transparent.
 They swim by undulating their whole body.
 Their foot is very small, which helps to reduce drag.
 They are carnivores that prey on planktonic jelly fish.

+Taxonomy

+A 2020 molecular analysis recovered Phylliroidae within Dendronotida (currently referred to as Dendronotoidea).

+Genera

+The following genera are recognised in the family Phylliroidae: